 The original plugin version only detected and offer archived versions for 404 Not Found error pages.
 However, I contributed a small patch that expanded its coverage to include common server-side, cache-proxy, and temporary error situations as well.
 This greatly increased the usefulness of the plugin as it covers more reasons that can make pages become unavailable.
 The experiment’s original name lost its meaning in the process, however.

 The Test Pilot experiment is still being evaluated in Firefox, but a new version of the plugin (actually runs practically the exact same WebExtension code as the Firefox experiment) was renamed Wayback Machine and released as an extension for Google Chrome .
-The plugin is only offered through Test Pilot for Firefox, and is not actually available as a stand-alone extension for Firefox through the Add-ons Catalog.
+The plugin is only offered through Test Pilot for Firefox, and isn’t available as a stand-alone extension for Firefox through the Add-ons Catalog.